 Ranbir Kapoor REVEALS His Lucky Charm Ahead Of The Zoya Factor’s Release!

 Sonam Kapoor is all set to be a lucky charm in her upcoming film, The Zoya Factor.
-Starring alongside Dulquer Salmaan, Sonam will be playing the role of Zoya, a woman who is considered to be lucky for the Indian cricket team.
+Starring alongside Dulquer Salmaan, Sonam will play the role of Zoya, a woman who is considered being lucky for the Indian cricket team.
 Ahead of the film's release, Sonam's good friend Ranbir Kapoor shared a video revealing what has worked as a lucky charm in his life.

 Ranbir said that he used to have two lucky charms when he was young.
 Talking about the first one, he said, "When I used to go to school and would see a red mail truck on my way, I used to cross my fingers, shut my mouth and make a wish and until I saw three black cars on the road, I didn't uncross my fingers or speak a word."